Do you have a healthy diet and exercise regularly?

 The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.

 New traders often come into the market thinking they know what they’re doing, when they are in reality just taking wild swings at the market while blindfolded, without realizing they’re blindfolded.

-So if you’re ready to take your trading to the next level and understand how the game of retail trading is really played, I urge you to join us at the Icarus Project right now.
+So if you’re ready to take your trading to the next level and understand how the game of retail trading is really played, I urge you to join Icarus right now.